 Still, Deborah says, there is no training for what she has encountered as part of her immigration reform efforts.

-The Battle To Protect A Lithuanian Political Refugee
+The Battle To Protect A Lithuanian

-It was the day before Thanksgiving of 2008 when a close friend, Audrius Kazenas, was detained by ICE and placed in removal proceedings.
+It was the day before Thanksgiving of 2008 when a close friend, Audrius Kudirka, was detained by ICE and placed in removal proceedings.
 Deborah had known for about a year he did not have legal immigration papers to live here.

 His situation was glum.
 She knew that he feared ever going back to his home country of Lithuania.
 He feared being killed if he was deported.
 Deborah decided to help him.